FRIZFOREVER/alpha_copilot_2025/README.md

     - comments
     - tests
     - obviously code and deployment

+2. We are using uv as package installer, dependency manager and build-tool.
+Here's how you can add a dependency:
+    - `uv add PACKAGE_NAME` - Add it
+    - `uv pip install PACKAGE_NAME` - install for everyday usage
+    - `uv sync` - Update dependency's and make sure current setup is working

-2. NO DEVEOPMENT IN MASTER BRANCH GOD BLESS.
+3. NO DEVEOPMENT IN MASTER BRANCH GOD BLESS.

     here is correct way to develop from a local branch:
     1. make sure you are on latest master: